oseparovic/MCGExtracted/README.md

 * *ART.FST* - lots of GUI elements.
 Mostly focused on the main menu and the in game menus.
 Also contains all pilot thumbnails.
 These are all .tga files which are a just a type of image format.
 You can use sometimes like irfanview to open them
 * *MISC.FST* - lots of misc files.
 Notable is [compbas.csv](https://raw.github.com/oseparovic/MCGExtracted/master/MISC.FST/compbas.csv) which contains what appears to be a full breakdown of components including stats hardpoint compatibility and ammo types
 * *MISSION.FST* - lots of information about the campaign. txt files contain some of the briefings.
 FIT files contain all kinds of info including default variants found in the campaign (AKA) inner sphere store.
 These are named PM1\*\*\*\*\*.FIT. files ending in 100,300,400 represent different variants of the same mech.
 Clan mechs start with PM2 and have many different variants representing various custom mechs you run into during the campaign.
+Also contains mechwarriors and vehicles with formats PMW and PV respectively.
 * *SHAPES.FST* - various shape data in the form of shp, and inf files
 * *TERRAIN.FST* - mission briefing images etc
 * *data/art/ART.PAK* - lots of gifs likely for animatable buttons?
 Also flic and undetermined files.
 Unlike an FST a PAK file doesn't contain filenames just indexes.